 One strategy to generate income from retirement accounts if you are under age 591⁄2 is to take periodic distributions from those accounts.
-If structured properly, the 10% additional tax will not be assessed on the distributions.
+If structured properly, the 10% early withdrawal penalty will not be assessed on the distributions.
 You can take distributions from various retirement accounts such as 401(k) plans, 403(b) plans, and IRAs.